W-nn/alx-system_engineering-devops/0x02-shell_redirections/README.md

-To display the first 10 lines of /etc/passwd
+A script that displays the third line of the file iacta without using sed